Naomi Briercliffe is a partner in the International Dispute Resolution Practice Group based in London.

 • French

-• Chambers UK 2018-2024 – Up and Coming for Public International Law and Band 6 for International Arbitration
+• Ranked in Chambers UK 2018-2025 – Band 3 for Public International Law and Band 5 for International Arbitration

-• The Legal 500 UK 2018-2024 – Next Generation Partner for Public International Law and Commercial Arbitration
+• Ranked in Legal 500 UK 2018-2025 – Next Generation Partner for Public International Law and International Arbitration

 • Lawyer Monthly, Women in Law Awards 2021 – Dispute Resolution Advisor of the Year